ophub/amlogic-s9xxx-armbian/documents/README.md

 <img src=https://user-images.githubusercontent.com/68696949/202961447-49c0941a-e233-4b2a-b96b-b47636ce3cf2.png width="600" />
 </div>

-- Installation using a card reader: Insert the M.2 NVMe SSD into the M.2 NVMe SSD to USB3.0 card reader to connect to the host.
-Use tools such as Rufus or balenaEtcher to write the Armbian system image to NVMe, then plug the NVMe with the written system into the device to use.
+- Install via card reader: Insert the M.2 NVMe SSD into an M.2 NVMe-to-USB 3.0 card reader and connect it to your computer.
+Use Rufus or balenaEtcher to write the Armbian system image to the NVMe drive, then install it in the device.
-- Installation using a microSD card: Write the Armbian system image to a microSD card, insert the microSD card into the device and boot, upload the `armbian.img` image file to the microSD card, use the `dd` command to write the Armbian image into NVMe, the command is as follows:
+- Install via microSD card: Write the Armbian system image to a microSD card and boot the device from it.
+Upload the `armbian.img` file to the microSD card, then use `dd` to write it to NVMe:

 ```Shell
 dd if=armbian.img  of=/dev/nvme0n1  bs=1M status=progress